 There are two parts to this story.
 The first is the making of convenient gods.
 Aaron says, “the people you love, will always leave you.”
 Pastor Moses gets called to another church.
 The God that he was an ambassador for, begins to feel very distant.
 It is always better to have a god at hand.
 One should choose ones religion, a la carte.
 It’s easier that way.
 Less rules, less stress.
 The same is true of relationships like marriage and child rearing.
 It’s only understandable that "concentration slips away, because your baby is so far away."

 There is a sober truth in this story; love and fideality belong together.
 Just as we are called to love only one god, so we are also called to love the people who are in our primary relationship circle (our spouse, children, those who depend upon us) and be faithful to them.
 Convenient gods and convenient mistresses are made of the same shabby cloth.

 I’ve been doing a lot of thinking about what I call, primary relationships.
 Our relationship with God is one.
 Other primary relationships include our parents, spouse, siblings, and those we enter into a covenantal relationship with.
 These are the cables that anchor our lives.
 We dare not cut our moorings and try to love the one we’re with.

 The second half of the story involves God playing the devil’s advocate.
 He models back the behavior of the Israelites, as they attempt to make gods out of gold.
-God says to Moses, “I’ll love you alone, and not my people, because I’m near to you.
+God says to Moses, “I’ll love you alone, and not my people.
+I’m near to you.
+I find you easy to love.
 My primary relationship with the people feels confused and distant, right now.”
-Moses has to play along, by arguing with that others would notice that God was being unfaithful.
-This dialogue underscores this concept of being faithful to our God and to our primary relationships.
+Moses has to play along.
+"Shall not the God of the whole earth be faithful to his people?"
+By arguing that others would notice that God was being unfaithful, Moses challenges God to live by his own rules.
+This dialogue underscores our need to be both faithful to our God and to our primary relationships.